-County Clerk Vicki Parrish Cook County Commission 1200 S. Hutchinson Avenue Adel, GA 31620 (229) 896-2266
+County Clerk Vicki Parrish Cook County Board of Commissioners 1200 South Hutchinson Avenue Adel, GA 31620 (229) 896-2266

-How the Community Development staff may identify an LEP person who needs language assistance:
+How Cook County staff may identify an LEP person who needs language assistance:

-• Post notice of LEP Plan and the availability of interpretation services free of charge in languages LEP persons would understand;

-- Add statement (see below) to public meeting and event notices concerning GA DCA/HUD programs; - All Community Development staff will be informally surveyed periodically on their experience concerning any contacts with LEP persons during the previous year; and - When Community Development conducts a Public Hearing, an informational meeting or event, a staff person may greet participants as they arrive.
+- Post notice of LEP Plan and the availability of interpretation services free of charge in languages LEP persons would understand; - Add statement (see below) to public meeting and event notices; - All Cook County staff will be informally surveyed periodically on their experience concerning any contacts with LEP persons during the previous year; and - When Cook County staff conduct a Public Hearing, an informational meeting or event, a staff person may greet participants as they arrive.
 By informally engaging participants in conversation it is possible to gauge each attendee's ability to speak and understand English.
-Although translation may not be able to be provided at the event (unless previously requested) it will help identify the need for future events; and - Language Identification Cards/Posters will be used as necessary to determine a client's language needs.
+Although translation may not be able to be provided at the event (unless previously requested) it will help identify the need for future events: and - Language Identification Cards/Posters will be used as necessary to determine a client's language needs.

-Language Assistance Measures: Although there is a small percentage in Cook County of eligible LEP households, that is, persons who speak English "not well" or "not at all", it will strive to offer the following measures:
+Language Assistance Measures-Although there is a small percentage in Cook County of eligible LEP households, that is, persons who speak English "not well" or "not at all", it will strive to offer the following measures:

-- 1. The Community Development staff will take reasonable steps to provide the opportunity for meaningful access to LEP clients who have difficulty communicating English. - 2.
-The following resources will be available to accommodate LEP persons: - Interpreters for Spanish or other Indo-European languages if available will be provided within a reasonable time period; or - Language interpretation will be accessed through Language Line Solutions. - 3.
+- 1. Cook County staff will take reasonable steps to provide the opportunity for meaningful access to LEP clients who have difficulty communicating English. - 2.
+The following resources will be available to accommodate LEP persons: - Interpreters for the Spanish and Asian and Pacific Island languages, or other languages, if available, will be provided within a reasonable time period; or - Language interpretation, particularly in emergency situations, will be accessed through Language Line Solutions at 1-800-752-6096 (or similar service). - 3.
 Language Identification Cards/Posters will be used as necessary to determine a client's language needs. - 4.
-The following statements will be added to public meeting and event notices concerning GA DCA/HUD programs:
+The following statements will be added to public meeting and event notices:

 "Persons with special needs relating to handicapped accessibility or foreign language should contact County Clerk Vicki Parrish at (229) 896-2266 before .
-This person can be located at the Cook County Commission Offices, 1200 S. Hutchinson Avenue, Adel, GA 31620, and is available between the hours of 8:30 a.m. to 4:30 p.m., Monday through Friday, except holidays, or you may call (229) 896-2266.
+This person can be located at the Cook County Board of Commissioners, 1200 South Hutchinson Ave, Adel, GA 31620, and is available between the hours of 8:30 a.m. to 4:30 p.m., Monday through Friday, except holidays, or you may call 229-896-2266.
 Persons with hearing disabilities may consider using the Georgia Relay Service, at (TDD) 1-800-255-0056 or (Voice) 1-800-255-0135."

-5. As Community Improvement documents are reprinted the following statement will be added in English and Spanish:
+5. As Cook County documents are reprinted the following statement will be added in English and Spanish: